qibliusegit/bass-of-denial-cad/README.md

 # bass-of-denial-cad
 These are the hardware-related files for the bass I'm creating for Hack Club's Stardance!
 As someone that loves music, I thought building a bass would be really cool, and since I also like anime, I wanted it to look like Ryo Yamada's Fender Precision from Bocchi the Rock.
 But because that was somehow still too boring to me, I decided to also make it so the bass can react to overplayed guitar songs, the main inspiration being the 'No stairway!
-Denied!' scene in Wayne's World, which I'll embed here:
+Denied!' scene in Wayne's World, which you can watch by clicking here:

 [![Watch the video](https://img.youtube.com/vi/UCh6guovbt0/hqdefault.jpg)](https://www.youtube.com/embed/UCh6guovbt0)

+There's loads of songs that are so overplayed on guitar that hearing them annoys people, Stairway to Heaven and Smoke on the Water to name a few.
+So to stop guitarists from pestering an entire room full of people (or to make them practice the music they need to actually learn at a gig session), this bass uses a Raspberry Pi Zero 2 W along with a screen to stop them in their tracks.
+Ryo Yamada would be proud, I hope.

 This repo contains screenshots, STL files, and STEP files for the bass, which was fully CADed in Onshape.
 It also contains the wiring diagram, which I found on StewMac (the manufacturers of the pickups I'm ordering)'s website, as well as my bill of materials.